digis-georoc/class-library/README.md

 ## The library content
 What is the library and what is in it.

 ### Class_library schema

 ### Citing the library
-Cite our work!
+If using the geochemical citation library, you should cite our work as given here (code and publication):

+The references are also provided in BibTeX and RIS format in the reference list below.

-Cite the original diagram references included in the citation table.
+Furthermore, you should cite the original diagram references included in the citation table.

-There the references are also available in RIS format for easy format conversion through reference managers (e.g. Zotero).
+The original references are also available in the citation_table in RIS format (citation_table.ris column) for easy format conversion through reference managers (e.g. Zotero).

 ## Installing the library
 ### *Important Requirements!*